Prompt a Robot to Walk with Large Language Models: Method

 \subsection{Data Collection}

 A proper text prompt is one of the keys to utilizing LLMs for robot walking.
-We initialize the prompt based on an existing controller, which could be either model-based or learning-based.
+We do one-time initialization of the prompt based on an existing controller, which could be either model-based or learning-based.
 From the existing controller, we collect observation and action pairs.
 The observation consists of sensor readings, e.g., IMU and joint encoders, while the action represents the target joint positions.
-It is important to note that the collected data serves as an initial input for LLM inference.
+It is important to note that the collected data serves as an initial input for LLM inference, whose output is then fed back to the LLM prompt.
 As the robot begins to interact with the environment and acquire new observations, the initial offline data will be replaced by LLM outputs.
 Thus, we consider this data collection phase as an initialization step.